Wonders of China

 Wonders of China was a Circle-Vision 360° film featured in the China Pavilion at Epcot at the Walt Disney World Resort.

+Summary

 The film showcased famous Chinese landmarks and the people, environment, and culture of China.
+Keye Luke provided the voice-over narration as the philosopher Li Bai, while a Chinese actor Shih Kuan appears in the film's live action footage.

+History

 Wonders of China was first shown on October 1, 1982, and closed on March 25, 2003.
 It was replaced by an updated film, Reflections of China, which opened on May 23, 2003.

 Wonders of China also played in the World Premiere Circle-Vision theater in Tomorrowland at Disneyland from 1984 through 1996.

-Keye Luke provided the voice-over narration as the philosopher Li Bai while a Chinese actor, Shih Kuan, did the live action footage.